Have you read the giant Facebook's latest note entitled" helping make sure you don't miss stories from friends » ?

 Facebook believes that corporate pages that do not sponsor their publications will have a double decrease, namely organic reach and traffic.

-But the web giant is trying to qualify his comments: everything will depend on the type of page audience.
+But the web giant is trying to qualify its words: everything will depend on the type of page audience.

 Indeed, a page with the majority of its traffic through publication sharing in the users' news feed will be less impacted than a page with traffic only by its subscribers.

-In short, Facebook encourages community managers to publish content that their audience will be able to share and not just bring a simple "I love".
+To sum up, Facebook encourages community managers to publish content that their audience will be able to share and not just provide a simple "like".

 How can we anticipate this drop in traffic?

-Facebook considers that "like-baiting" (encouraging people to click on the "I like" button) is on average less relevant than a simple publication collecting comments and sharing.
+Facebook considers "like-baiting" to be on average less relevant than simply posting comments and sharing.